ProsoftEngineering/ServerMonitor/README.md

 # About

 ServerMonitor is a C++11 command line program for determining if a server or a service on a server is available (up) or not (down).
-It can monitor using three methods:
+It can monitor using four methods:

 1. HTTP(s) - the server must output status 200 or redirect to a page that outputs status 200
 2. Port - the server must be listening on this port and accept a connection
 3. Ping - the server must respond to a ping
+4. Custom Command - a command can be run to provide custom logic to determine if a server is running.
+Exit code 0 is up, and anything else is down.

 ServerMonitor checks each server in parallel, so the total time to check all servers will only be as long as the slowest server, instead of the total of all monitor times.